delocalizer/streammd/README.md

 ## Notes

+* 256 (0x100) means not primary alignment (secondary, multimapper).
+Empirically we don't seem to output these from our mapping workflow.
-* 1024 is the SAM flag for 'duplicate'.
-Picard MarkDuplicates TAGGING_POLICY optionally sets the DT attribute to LB or SQ to record as PCR or optical dupe respectively.
+* 1024 (0x400) is the SAM flag for 'duplicate'.
+MarkDuplicates TAGGING_POLICY
+  optionally sets the DT attribute to LB or SQ to record as PCR or optical dupe respectively.
+* 2048 (0x800) means supplementary (chimeric and not the representative).
+We do get lots of these in our bams.
 * bam @HD VN: SO: is added by samtools sort
 * a05168de-0e6d-4867-82b1-22d330dac0f8.bam is from 2x100bp pe seq of Melanoma
   control cell line.